 Question 1 (Required): How does the University of Chicago, as you know it now, satisfy your desire for a particular kind of learning, community, and future?
 Please address with some specificity your own wishes and how they relate to UChicago.

-This is a standard prompt asking the applicant to answer “Why do you want to attend this school?”
-This prompt archetype is what we like to call a “check-the-box” essay, because it generally will not get you into a school unless your essay is extremely out of the box and incredibly high quality (less than 0.5% of UChicago applicants can even try to meet this standard, let alone match it).
+This is a standard prompt asking the applicant to answer, “Why do you want to attend this school?”
+This prompt archetype is what we like to call a “check the box” essay, because it generally will not get you into a school unless your essay is extremely out-of-the-box and incredibly high quality (less than 0.5% of U of C applicants can even try to meet this standard, let alone match it).

-However, a poorly written or mediocre “Why UChicago” essay may disqualify you even if you would have otherwise been accepted.
+However, a poorly written or mediocre “Why UChicago?” essay may disqualify you even if you would have otherwise been accepted.
 The key to avoiding this fate is to leave generic statements such as “the campus is beautiful,” or the “students have a tight knit community,” that apply to literally hundreds of schools around the country, out of your essay.
-UChicago wants to see that you want to attend UChicago specifically, not just any top university in the country.
+The university wants to see that you want to attend UChicago specifically, not just any top university in the country.

 Question 2 (Optional): Share with us a few of your favorite books, poems, authors, films, plays, pieces of music, musicians, performers, paintings, artists, blogs, magazines, or newspapers.
 Feel free to touch on one, some, or all of the categories listed, or add a category of your own.

 This is another “tick the box” question, but here the key is to avoid just writing down a basic list of books, musician, paintings, or similar topics.
 There are two different approaches for this prompt.